 KNIME Data Apps are built using special nodes in KNIME Analytics Platform that allow the user to update the look and feel of each page, build in interaction, and combine multiple pages in the app.

-As a starting point, we use the workflow given in the Getting Started Guide and will be adapting the given workflow to build our first Data App.
+As a starting point, we use the workflow shown in Figure 1 and adapt it to build our first data app.
 The example workflow demonstrates how to access, preprocess, and visualize sales data.

-You can download the initial workflow from KNIME Hub.
-Follow steps one to five to adapt the workflow and build your first Data App.
-The resulting deployment-ready workflow can also be downloaded from KNIME Hub.
+You can download the initial and the resulting deployment-ready workflow from KNIME Hub.
+Follow steps one to five to adapt the workflow and build your first data app.

 Step 1/5 – Create a Component

-The first step in order to create a Data App is to encapsulate the View nodes in a component.
-A component in this context is the basic building block of your Data App.
-In fact, the composite views of all root level components of your workflow will correspond to pages in the Data App.
-This means that if you have more than one component on the root level, the Data App will be a multi-page application, and the end-user will be able to navigate back and forth through the pages.
-To create a component you will select the nodes you want to encapsulate, right-click and select Create Component… from the context menu as shown in Figure 2.
+The first step in order to create a data app is to encapsulate the View nodes in a component.
+A component in this context is the basic building block of your data app.
+In fact, the composite views of all root level components of your workflow will correspond to pages in the data app.
+This means that if you have more than one component on the root level, the data app will be a multi-page application, and the end-user will be able to navigate back and forth through the pages.
+To create a component select the nodes you want to encapsulate.
+Then, click the Create component button at the top of the Workflow Editor as shown in Figure 2.
+Alternatively, you can right-click one of the selected nodes and click Create component.

-If you deploy this workflow on KNIME Server, you can enable other users to start the Data App through KNIME WebPortal.
-The Data App will comprise a single page that will show the same view of the component you just created.
+If you upload this workflow to KNIME Hub, you can enable other users to start the data app on the browser.
+The data app will comprise a single page that will show the same view of the component you just created.
+You will learn more about this in Step 7

-If you add a second component the Data App will be a multi-page Data App and you will enable the end-users to navigate through pages in the KNIME WebPortal via a next button.
+If you add a second component the data app will be a multi-page data app and you will enable the end-users to navigate through pages in the KNIME Hub via a next button.

 To adapt the given workflow for our analysis we will reconfigure the Column Filter Node in the given example to include some of the columns that were previously excluded as shown in Figure 3.

-Now, you might want to give the end-user of the Data App the opportunity to explore the data further, like to configure the view on data or filter the data.
+Now, you might want to give the end-user of the data app the opportunity to explore the data further, like to configure the view on data or filter the data.
 For example, you can add specific filter options in the component.
-To do so first open the component encapsulated in the preliminary step to add additional nodes.
-To open the component, right-click it, select Component > Open as shown in Figure 4.
+To do so, first open the component created in Step 1 to add additional nodes.
+To open the component, right-click it, select Component > Open component as shown in Figure 4.

 For example, suppose you would like the end-user to view only sales by time for a specific country “Brazil”.
 You can add a Row Filter node in the component, as shown in Figure 5, and configure it to show results for Brazil.